nicholascirigliano/nicholascirigliano.github.io/index.md

 ---
-title: Nicholas
+title: Nicholas Cirigliano
-description: Personal Github webiste of Nicholas Cirigliano, MSBA student at William & Mary
+description: Personal Github webiste of Nicholas Cirigliano, MSBA student at The College of William & Mary
 ---

 Time series content I have developed for my courses: